seancolsen/querydown/docs/lql-design.md

     Note:

-    - All functions are applied via the pipe syntax.
+    - All scalar functions are applied via the pipe syntax.
     - There are no operators like `+ - * /`.
 Named functions are used instead, providing for clear, linear chaining of operations.

 - Functions